ArzamastsevOleksandr/software-mistakes-and-tradeoffs/README.md

 the stack trace is transformed into a string.

 If performance is critical consider avoiding examining the stack trace and especially logging it.

+## Chapter 4: Balancing flexibility and complexity

+> The higher flexibility your API has, the more code/execution model complexity you will introduce.

+When designing a public API it is better to start small and add based on the end user's input rather than implementing a lot of features upfront.
+Removing the features once they are exposed to the public is difficult.

+When deciding which features to retain or remove the [A/B testing](https://www.optimizely.com/optimization-glossary/ab-testing/) can be conducted.

+When designing a library for the internal organization usage we need to oversee the required list of features.
+If not much was predicted and the API is not extensible - we end up changing the library API often.
+If everything is accounted for in advance - the library might be too complicated and over engineered.

+Often the engineers develop the initial code with many design patterns enabling the component extensibility in the future - this risks introducing many abstraction levels adding complexity to the system.

+> A rule of thumb: start simple and improve gradually once the requirements get clearer.

+When designing a library try to avoid the tight coupling with other third-party library components.
+Instead, expose the generic interfaces and allow the clients to provide the implementations.
+This increases the library flexibility, but it also increases the burden on the client side.
+A reasonable solution would be to provide a default implementation in the library and allow the clients to override it.
+Abstracting everything, however, is not an option as some third-party dependencies are too complex and have many moving parts.

+If we try to foresee the exact use case, we might introduce fairly generic patterns, such as **listeners** or **hooks APIs**.

+When using a *hooks API*, you need to guard against unpredictable usage - your code should expect any exception.
+You need to consider the thread execution model of your API extension points.
+If your design allows synchronous client calls, assume that some clients will block these, impacting the SLA of your component and resource usage (threads).
+But introducing asynchronous logic working in parallel in your code adds complexity.
+You need to maintain a dedicated thread pool and monitor it.
+Even if you make your processing parallel, you cannot reduce the additional latency to zero.

+The *listener API* is similar to the hooks API, but it does not involve blocking between phases of your component's execution.
+The signals you emit are asynchronous and should not impact your component's latency.
+You need to be careful about the state emitted to a caller component that you do not own and assert that the state is immutable.